seL4/docs/Tutorials/index.md

 The top of the source tree contains the kernel itself, and the tutorials are found in the subfolder: "`projects/sel4-tutorials`".
 The tutorial consists of some pre-written sample applications which have been deliberately half-written.
 You will be guided through filling in the missing portions, and thereby become acquainted with seL4.
 For each of the sample applications however, there is a completed solution that shows all the correct answers, as a reference.
 When completing the tutorials you will be initialising and building your solutions with CMake.
 The general flow of completing a tutorial exercise involves:
 ```
-# creating a build directory
+# creating a Tutorial directory
-mkdir tutorial_build
+mkdir tutorial
-cd tutorial_build
+cd tutorial
 # initialising the build directory with a tutorial exercise
 ../init --plat <platform> --tut <tutorial exercise>
 # building the tutorial exercise
 ninja
 ```

-After initialising your build directory you will be setup with half-written source for you to complete.
-In your build directory you will find:
+After initialising your directory you will be setup with half-written source for you to complete.
+Additinally, a build directory will be created based on your directory name eg `tutorial_build`.

-- The half-written sample applications are in the
-        subfolder: `<tutorial exercise>/`. `<tutorial exercise>` being the name of the exercise your are completing.
-Your job is to fill these out.
+Your job is to follow the tutorial instructions to complete the application in the tutorial folder.

-- The completed sample applications showing the solutions to the tutorial challenges can be retrieved by initialsing a build directory with the `--solution` argument e.g. `../init --plat <platform> --tut <tutorial exercise> --solution`
+- The completed sample applications showing the solutions to the tutorial challenges can be retrieved by initialsing a directory with the `--solution` argument e.g. `../init --plat <platform> --tut <tutorial exercise> --solution`

 * The slide presentations to guide you through the tutorials are in the following files: